Curriculum

 Military Strategy and Campaigning II (2 Credit Hours)

-MSC II builds upon war fighting concepts from previous courses to address how joint and combatant commands operationalize strategic guidance to plan a campaign in an operational environment.
-The course applies the concept of design and addresses the fundamentals of operational art and joint doctrine for campaign planning.
-Students will examine the employment of military force to attain theater-level strategic and operational objectives through the design, organization and integration of theater campaigns.
+Military Strategy and Campaigning II (MSC II) utilizes the concepts covered in MSC I to address how combatant commanders translate national and theater strategies into the precursor products required to plan a campaign in an operational environment.
+Students will examine the employment of military forces to attain theater-level strategic and operational objectives through the design, organization and integration of theater campaigns.
 Students will gain an understanding of the fundamentals of campaign planning and learn how to prepare the key planning products a joint force commander would use to create a campaign plan.
-This course uses joint and Service doctrinal material and two online labs to reinforce key concepts and learning objectives.

 Elective Program